redhat-developer/yaml-language-server/README.md

 - `yaml.suggest.parentSkeletonSelectedFirst`: If true, the user must select some parent skeleton first before autocompletion starts to suggest the rest of the properties.
 When the YAML object is not empty, autocompletion ignores this setting and returns all properties and skeletons.
 Defaults to `false`.
 - `yaml.schemas`: Associate schemas with files using glob patterns.
 See [Associating schemas](#associating-schemas) for details.
 - `yaml.disableSchemaDetection`: Disable schema detection for YAML files matching the configured glob pattern or list of glob patterns.
 Modelines still apply.
-- `yaml.schemaStore.enable`: When set to true, the YAML language server will pull in all available schemas from [JSON Schema Store](http://schemastore.org/).
+- `yaml.schemaStore.enable`: Use the [SchemaStore](https://www.schemastore.org/) catalog to automatically associate schemas with common YAML file patterns.
 Defaults to `true`.
 - `yaml.schemaStore.url`: URL of a schema store catalog to use when downloading schemas.
 Defaults to `https://www.schemastore.org/api/json/catalog.json`.
 - `yaml.customTags`: Array of custom tags that the parser will validate against.
 It has three ways to be used.
 A tag without a type, such as "!Ref", is treated as a scalar tag.
 A tag with a node type, such as "!Ref sequence", specifies the YAML node type that the tag is written on.
 A tag with a node type and return type, such as "!FindInMap sequence:string", also specifies the schema type that the tagged value evaluates to.
 Supported node types are scalar, sequence, and mapping.
 Supported return types are string, number, integer, boolean, null, array, and object.
 The return type aliases scalar, sequence, and mapping are accepted as string, array, and object.
 See [Adding custom tags](#adding-custom-tags) for usage details.
 - `yaml.disableAdditionalProperties`: Globally set `additionalProperties` to `false` for all objects.
 When enabled, no extra properties are allowed in YAML objects beyond those defined in the schema.
 Defaults to `false`.
 - `yaml.kubernetesCRDStore.enable`: Enable/disable validation of Kubernetes custom resources using schemas from well-known Custom Resource Definitions (CRDs).
 Defaults to `true`.
 - `yaml.kubernetesCRDStore.url`: The base URL for fetching well-known Custom Resource Definition (CRD) schemas.
 Defaults to `https://raw.githubusercontent.com/datreeio/CRDs-catalog/main`.
 - `yaml.kubernetesVersion`: Kubernetes version used to build the schema URL when `yaml.schemas` maps files to the `kubernetes` keyword.
-If omitted, the extension falls back to a predefined default Kubernetes version.
+If omitted, the language server uses its predefined default Kubernetes version.
 - `yaml.style.flowMapping`: Control flow style mappings.
 Forbids flow style mappings if set to `forbid`.
 Defaults to `allow`.
 - `yaml.style.flowSequence`: Control flow style sequences.
 Forbids flow style sequences if set to `forbid`.
 Defaults to `allow`.
 - `yaml.keyOrdering`: Enforces alphabetical ordering of keys in mappings when set to `true`.
 Defaults to `false`.